Murwillumbah trainer Matthew Dunn is looking...

 Caulfield Guineas Exacta

 A Caulfield Guineas exacta is a bet on the two horses that will finish in first and second, in exact order.
-If you had an exacta on the 2015 race with Lizard Island in first and Press Statement in second, then you would have lost.
+If you had an exacta on the 2016 race with Seaburge in first and Divine Prophet in second, then you would have lost.
 If you had the exacta in the reverse order, then you would have won.

 If you aren’t confident in picking the exacta correctly, then it is better to consider a quinella or a box exacta bet that will cover multiple combinations.